 The first 120 teams to sign up get a spot in the Orienteering (plus 10 standby teams in case of cancellation).
 The teams take off between 4:30 and 5:30 p.m. by the Amphitheatre outside the Pinni B building on main campus.

 1. Assemble a team consisting of ca. five people.
 Come up with a name and a slogan for your team.
 Originality is a significant asset in Downtown Orienteering!
 Keep in mind that at the afterparty not only the best team, but also to the team with the most flamboyant costumes and the one with the best vibes will be awarded!

-2. Registration for teams is now open and it closes on Friday 6 September at 12 noon sharp.
+2. Registration for teams is now open and it closes on Thursday 3 September.
 Sign up using the online form.
-Your team's take-off time will be emailed to the given address no later than Monday 9 September.
+Your team's take-off time will be emailed to the given address no later than Monday 7 September.

 3. Make sure to be at the starting point about 10 mins before your appointed take-off time.
 At the starting location you will receive a map marked with your assigned control points.
-Please do not hesitate to approach the send-off officials, as they will provide you with the map, instructions, a stamp entitling you to free entry at the after party, and eventually they send your team off.
+Please do not hesitate to approach the send-off officials, as they will provide you with the map, instructions and eventually they send your team off.

 4. Find and visit all the control points.
 Downtown Orienteering is not a speed race!
 The control points close at 8.30 p.m. at the latest.
 The main idea is to have fun.
 Keep in mind, however, that you represent all university students!